PDFWAC 296-155-55300

 (g) Brakes and locking devices are engaged when the personnel platform is occupied and in a stationary working position;

-(h) The lowering motion of the hoist line and/or the boom is power-controlled only.
+(h) The lowering motion of the hoist line or the boom is power-controlled only.
 Free fall is not allowed;

 (8) The platform operation instructions in this rule are intended as minimum criteria.
-You must consult the platform manufacturer's information for specific instruction on the platform's operation.
+The employer must consult the platform manufacturer's information for specific instruction on the platform's operation.

 (9) Traveling.